-Lots of visitors made it to the show, but for exhibitors, it could have been even busier and better
+Lots of visitors made it to the show, but could it have been even busier?

-Anyone who has ever organised a party will tell you that their biggest fear is guests not turning up.
+Anyone who has ever organised a party will tell you that one of their big fears is guests not turning up.

-When I’m asked “what does a trade show organiser do?” the fastest way to explain things, is to use the party analogy.
+When I’m asked “what does a trade show organiser do?” the fastest way to explain things, is to compare organising an event to organising a party.

-What has all of this got to do with you and with the business of exhibiting?
+What has all of this got to do with exhibitors and with the business of exhibiting?
 Quite a lot as it turns out.

 Think about that…. most trade exhibitions would be well on the way to doubling their attendances if the majority of those “no-shows” followed through on their initial registration.